 - Labrador Retriever

 - Siberian Husky

 Some of the breeds that received the “most dog hair shed award” won’t come as a shock to you—we all know that Golden Retrievers are shedding machines but some of the dogs on this list might surprise you!

 Keep in mind that not every dog that sheds a lot is included in this list because there are currently 197 dog breeds registered with the American Kennel Club and all of them shed to some degree.

-There are also thousands of mixed-breed dogs that shed just as much if not more than some purebred dogs.
+There are also thousands of mixed-breed dogs that have a thick coat and shed just as much if not more than some purebred dogs.

-When and Atika’s coat is cared for properly and regularly, their fur has little odor and sheds dirt easily.
+When an Atika’s coat is cared for properly and regularly, its fur has little odor and sheds dirt easily.

 The Alaskan Malamute is a massive dog in size and in the amount of hair they carry.